-Peri bottle: For the first few weeks after surgery, shower twice daily with gentle soap and water.
+Peri bottle: For the first few weeks after surgery, you should shower twice daily with gentle soap and water.
 Use your hand rather than a washcloth to clean the surgical site.
-Some patients find a peri bottle, designed for postpartem mothers, to be a gentle way to clean the vagina after surgery, in addition to showering twice daily.
+Some patients find a peri bottle, designed for postpartem mothers, to be a gentle way to clean the area after surgery, in addition to showering twice daily.